-You pay a \$60 copayment for each Medicare-covered urgently needed services visit.
+You pay a \$60 copayment for each Worldwide Urgently needed services visit.

-\$100,000 annual maximum benefit for worldwide transportation, emergency, and urgently needed care combined.
+This coverage is available worldwide. \$100,000 annual maximum benefit for worldwide transportation, emergency, and urgently needed care combined.
 You are responsible for any cost over \$100,000.